Soopro/peon/README.md

 He is better work with shell script.

 ==============
-We build peon is becuase we are python project team, sometime grunt or gulp have to do some tricky things to full fill our needs, that's too hard for us, but python is much more easier...
+I build peon is becuase we are python project team, sometime grunt or gulp can't full fill our needs, custom nodejs scripts is too hard for my team, but python is much more easier...

-## Files

-* peon.json: Config peon's tasks, see the example.
-* peon.py: Primary program.
-* peon.sh: A shell script to help your understand how work together with your project.
-* install.sh: install to global, mac and linux only, require 'sudo'.

 ## Usage
 You have to place a 'peon.json' intro the project root folder first.
+* peon.json: Config peon's tasks, see the example.

 `peon.py [-r] [-c] [--rev] [--copy]`